TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 1. Create an ElasticSearch Component called let say ElasticPrimary
 2. Create and ElasticSearch Component called let say ElasticNodes
-3. edit ElasticNodes Component to set the variable isPrimaryNode to 'False' (Capital letter matters)
+3. edit "ElasticNodes" Component to set the variable isPrimaryNode to 'False' (Capital letter matters)
 4. create an stack, and add ElasticPrimary, ElasticNodes
 5. add and dependency for  ElasticNodes on ElasticPrimary without shutdown